 - Never say you're bored.
 If you think you're bored, go clean something or help someone.

 - Marry someone who is fun to be around and who makes you laugh.
 If you can't laugh together, you will never weather the storm of life.
-Get to know him so well that you have inside jokes, and then don't explain them to anyone.
-It's good to have secrets with your husband (but not from your husband!).
+Get to know him or her so well that you have inside jokes, and then don't explain them to anyone.
+It's good to have secrets with your spouse (but not from your spouse!).

 - God put you on earth for a reason.
 He has a great plan for you, and there is a role waiting for you that only you can fill.
 He made me just to be your mother, and He made you for something good, too.
 No one but Him knows what it is, and it is your job to find out.
 Look for opportunities to help others and do good, and you will eventually discover what it is He wants from you.

 Never walk away from someone who deserves help;

 your hand is God’s hand for that person. - Proverbs 3:27 (The Message)